Following the recent attack on the Gafatar community, and efforts to evict Ahmadiyah followers from…

 They were effective because of the lack of communication between different religious and ethnic groups, unresolved past tensions, economic anxiety, and political disappointments.
 The political drama in Jakarta also perpetuated tensions in Tanjung Balai, and conversely, the tension in Tanjung Balai was used to increase pressure in Jakarta.

 The conflict escalated rapidly between 29-30 July.
-Significantly, beyond the property damage caused, it also generated new players, like AMMIB, whose specific aim was to free those accused of perpetrating the riots and send Meiliana to prison.
+Significantly, beyond the property damage caused, it also generated new players, like AMMIB, whose specific aim was to free those accused of perpetrating the riots and send Meliana to prison.

-In our review of coverage of the incident, most media outlets depicted Meiliana as triggering a spontaneous outbreak of violence through her comments.
+In our review of coverage of the incident, most media outlets depicted Meliana as triggering a spontaneous outbreak of violence through her comments.
 The media should be more careful in reporting on this type of event, and describe the role of all actors agitating for violence or whipping up hate.

 The case also shows how the Blasphemy Law has clearly become a tool in religious conflict.
 It does nothing to prevent conflict as some government and religious figures claim.
 If it is too politically difficult to get rid of the Blasphemy Law, which appears to be the case given the failure of past attempts, the government must come up with a way to to prevent it being constantly manipulated as a tool to target religious minorities.